fsferrara/blog/source/_posts/working-together-in-a-global-company.md

 ## No. 1 - Know Every Collaboration Tool

-Get familiar with the standard company collaboration tools for **chat**, **wiki**, **ticketing** and **video-conferencing**.
+Get familiar with the standard company collaboration tools for **chat**, **wiki**, **ticketing**, and **video-conferencing**.
 They are now my best friends in day-to-day work.
 The _virtual technology_ is the key that allows working together from different locations.

 But there's more!
 I like to create _virtual whiteboards_ using Google Drawings, _share files_ with Dropbox, and collaborate on _documents_ with any modern documents suite.
-Based on the team needs, it is important to pick the right tools to work together.
+Based on the team's needs, it is important to pick the right tools to work together.

 As a good practice, I also have backup tools for chat and video-conferencing: in the case one of them doesn't work for some reason, don't waste time, just move to the next one.

 ## No. 2 - Communicate Asynchronously

 It is not recommended to chase people and ping them in person.
-Having quick 1:1 chat in the office would exclude those who are working from home or from another location.
+Having a quick 1:1 chat in the office would exclude those who are working from home or from another location.
 In a global environment, the most effective way to communicate is asynchronous.

 But please, stop writing tons of email!
 Start using issue mentions and chat tools, since Chat and Ticketing tools are way better!
 Also, tickets are public and can be read from the entire team and whoever is interested.
 For this reason, it is extremely important to properly use those tools even if the message you are communicating is meant for someone that is sitting next to you.